wdoyle42/hoddatasci/lessons/06-scatterplots.md

     ##                             childageAll > 17
     ##                                      1429.076

-The reference for the category (the excluded category) is family with no children.
-Each coefficient is in comparison to this category, indicating that families with children of any age spend more than families with no children on food groceries.
+The reference for the category (the excluded category) is families with no children.
+Each coefficient is in comparison to this category, indicating how much more or less families with children in each age group spend than families with no children on food groceries.
+Notice that in this case with no additional covariates, the intercept plus the coefficient for each group is exactly equal to the conditional mean for that group.

 Bivariate Regression
 --------------------